opensafely/documentation/docs/dataset-landing-page.md

 Matching quality is dependent on the quality of NHS numbers (they're good but not infallible).
 Currently there is no direct evaluation of linkage quality because we don't have access to direct identifiers from external datasets, nor do we know in general if we should be expecting a match or not.

-## TPP-OpenSAFELY database builds
+## OpenSAFELY-TPP database builds
-The TPP-OpenSAFELY database is typically built once per week.
+The OpenSAFELY-TPP database is typically built once per week.
 In essence, this involves refreshing records in SystmOne so that the records from the following groups are available for analysis:

 1. All patients currently registered at a TPP practice